agilepro/software-craftsmanship/docs/Coding/Optimization/test-exceptional-conditions-first.md

-#  #33 Eliminate Exceptional Cases before the Main Logic
+#  Test Errors before Logic

 When writing code, you naturally want the code to be readable so it can be maintained easily.
 Generally, you try to [reduce the cognitive load](https://agiletribe.purplehillsbooks.com/2011/10/29/19-reduce-cognitive-load/), and one recommendation is to handle exception cases that might occur up front, in a small, localized block of code, before falling through to the main block of logic.